signalfx/signalfx-agent/docs/upgrade-smart-agent.md

 # Overview

-On February 21, 2020, SignalFx will launch the Smart Agent version 5.0.
+On February 21, 2020, SignalFx will launch the version of the Smart Agent, version 5.0.

 At a high level, to better integrate with Splunk, this new version of the Smart Agent will be signed with Splunk certificates.